razzam21/job-worker-service/docs/CERTIFICATE-GENERATION.md

 - **Security**: Private keys should not be committed to version control
 - **Regeneration**: Run script again when certificates expire

+## Single CA Design Decision

+For this demonstration project, we use a single Certificate Authority to issue both server and client certificates.
+This approach is:

+- **Appropriate for demo scope**: Simplifies PKI management for testing with a limited number of engineers
+- **Secure for controlled environments**: Server explicitly trusts only our CA, rejecting certificates from other CAs
+- **Production consideration**: In production environments, multiple CAs in the trusted store would provide better key management for operations like certificate revocation and rotation, offering more granular control and operational flexibility

 ## Integration with Application

 The application expects certificates in the following locations: